 Dr Breaux also specializes with Psycho-educational counseling and spiritual direction for healthy and holy sexual attitudes and behavior according to Catholic sexual ethics for sexual addiction, pornography, and other sexual issues.

-Phone or Skype Counseling - $30 for half hour session, $60 for full hour:
+She also provides counseling by Telephone and Skype: - $30 for half hour session, $60 for full hour:

 For scheduling appointments with Dr. Breaux: